OpenGammaProject/Open-Gamma-Detector/README.md

 # Open Gamma Detector

-__This project is on [Hackaday.io](https://hackaday.io/project/185211-all-in-one-gamma-ray-spectrometer), where I also post project logs, progress updates and other announcements.__
+__This project is on [Hackaday.io](https://hackaday.io/project/185211-all-in-one-gamma-ray-spectrometer), where I also post project updates and other announcements.__

 Open hardware for a hackable scintillation counter and multichannel analyzer (MCA) all-in-one device using a popular NaI(Tl) scintillation crystal and silicon photomultipliers (SiPMs).
 Suitable for (DIY) gamma spectroscopy while being significantly cheaper than any off-the-shelf commercial platform.
 Uses a standard serial-over-USB connection so that it can be integrated into as many other projects as possible, for example data logging with a Raspberry Pi, weather stations, Arduino projects, etc.